-DME Academy vs Florida Coastal Prep: Which Florida Prep Program Is Right for You?
+DME Academy vs Florida Coastal Prep — Which Is Better?

-DME Academy vs Florida Coastal Prep: Which Florida Prep Program Is Right for You?
+DME Academy vs Florida Coastal Prep — Which Is Better?

 Share this article

-Every year, families researching prep basketball programs in Florida end up comparing the same two names: DME Academy and Florida Coastal Prep.
-Both are serious programs.
+Every year, families researching prep basketball programs in Florida compare the same two names: DME Academy and Florida Coastal Prep.
+Both are based in Florida.
 Both produce college athletes.
-Both operate in Florida, where the basketball prep landscape is stronger than almost anywhere in the country.
+That is where the similarities end.

 We have an obvious stake in this — FCP is our program.
-But the families who end up here, and who thrive here, are ones who chose us because we were the right fit, not because they didn’t do their research.
-So let’s do the research together.
+The families who thrive here are the ones who chose us because we were the right fit, after doing the research.
+So let’s do it together.

 Quick Overview: DME Academy vs Florida Coastal Prep